m4sterbunny/Demo/source/pages/portfolio.rst

      - e-CENS assists clients with data analytics such as Google analytics and CRM product implementation such as Tealium.
 With English as a second language writers, I have assisted with numerous articles and supported e-CENS through a website relaunch
      - ecens_
    * - Soho
      - Soho Dragon are a Microsoft Development house based in NY.
-Peter had hoped to engage me for a documentation gig, and with the client being unresponsive put me to work on his site instead.
+Peter had hoped to engage me for a documentation gig, and with the client being unresponsive, put me to work on his site instead.
 I improved the SEO using YOAST and tidied up the language.
 I have also improved presentations such as capacity statements for bids.
      - Soho_